-IMPORTANT: Accessing Superannuation via the Severe Financial Hardship Superannuation provisions is a complex area of Superannuation law.
+Early access to superannuation via the Severe Financial Hardship Superannuation provisions is a complex area of Superannuation law.
 It is imperative that you consult a professional superannuation adviser and the trustee of your superannuation fund prior to withdrawing superannuation benefits.

 Severe Financial Hardship for Superannuation relates to the ability to access your superannuation savings via the Severe Financial Hardship provisions.
 This provides early release of superannuation on financial hardship grounds.

 There are a number of Conditions of Release, with the most common obviously being related to retirement.